 The Universal Life Church has a remarkably simple mission: to support religious freedom and advocate for good around the world.
-The ULC is one of several American marriage ministries that exist as non-profit interfaith and non-denominational churches dedicated to preserving the right for all people to marry, and to be married by the person of their choice.
+The ULC is one of several American ministries that exist as non-profit interfaith and non-denominational churches dedicated to preserving the right for all people to marry, and to be married by the person of their choice.

 Many couples are looking to underscore the intimacy of their decision to marry by asking someone close to them to officiate at the ceremony.
 While being asked is a tremendous honor, the task comes with certain responsibilities.
 The primary job is to become legal to perform the wedding ceremony.
 Fortunately, one may apply easily online and be ordained free of charge with the Universal Life Church and in doing so become licensed to officiate American marriage ceremonies in a short time.

-Specific religious affiliation is not a requirement to receive your ordination with American marriage ministries like the Universal Life Church.
+Specific religious affiliation is not a requirement to receive your ordination with marriage ministries like the Universal Life Church.
 All are welcome to apply to be ordained.
 A spiritual path that recognizes ritual and ceremony as part of our collective experience may be defined in many different ways.
-American marriage ministries like the Universal Life Church enable people to participate directly in the expression of these rites.
+Marriage ministries like the Universal Life Church enable people to participate directly in the expression of these rites.

 Making it Official